learning-zone/nodejs-basics/README.md

 There are few things worth emphasizing about the superiority of microservices, and distributed systems generally, over monolithic architecture:

-* Modularity — responsibility for specific operations is assigned to separate pieces of the application
+* **Modularity** — responsibility for specific operations is assigned to separate pieces of the application
-* Uniformity — microservices interfaces (API endpoints) consist of a base URI identifying a data object and standard HTTP methods (GET, POST, PUT, PATCH and DELETE) used to manipulate the object
+* **Uniformity** — microservices interfaces (API endpoints) consist of a base URI identifying a data object and standard HTTP methods (GET, POST, PUT, PATCH and DELETE) used to manipulate the object
-* Robustness — component failures cause only the absence or reduction of a specific unit of functionality
+* **Robustness** — component failures cause only the absence or reduction of a specific unit of functionality
-* Maintainability — system components can be modified and deployed independently
+* **Maintainability** — system components can be modified and deployed independently
-* Scalability — instances of a service can be added or removed to respond to changes in demand.
+* **Scalability** — instances of a service can be added or removed to respond to changes in demand.
-* Availability — new features can be added to the system while maintaining 100% availability.
+* **Availability** — new features can be added to the system while maintaining 100% availability.
-* Testability — new solutions can be tested directly in the production environment by implementing them for  restricted segments of users to see how they behave in real life.
+* **Testability** — new solutions can be tested directly in the production environment by implementing them for  restricted segments of users to see how they behave in real life.

-**Creating Microservices with Node.js**
+**Example:** Creating Microservices with Node.js

-**Step 01: Creating a Server to Accept Requests**
+**Step 01:** Creating a Server to Accept Requests

 This file is creating our server and assigns routes to process all requests.